trans/fulang/README.md

     I throw it to/at you

+## Adverbial Modifers

+    demunative
+    suparlitive

+For example, to say `suhb run` means to "jog", where as "sup run" means to "sprint".
+This is very similar to saying, for instance `slow run` or `fast run` but not quite the same because the latter is still "running", where as the former is changed into another, albiet related, act.

 ## Macros

 There are a dozen or so words that have strictly grammatical use.
-They do not have any inhient meaning.
+They do not have any inherent meaning.
 Instead they manipulate a predicate to alter its structure.
+In some respects, these are similar to advarbs in English.

     se - swap the 1st and 2nd slots
        - swap the 1st and 3rd slots